-Here we have used simulations to estimate $\mathbf{C}_a(m, m^{'})$ for the different window functions.
-Considering a range of different $t_{\rm obs}$ and the two different illuminations, for each combination we have generated $N_r = 1,000$ statistically independent realizations of the OWFA visibilities incorporating the \HI signal and system noise.
-To reduce the data volume and computation, we have considered an integration time of $\Delta t=10\,{\rm hours}$.
-We have used the $1,000$ statistically independent estimates of the 21-cm power spectrum to estimate $\mathbf{C}_a(m, m^{'})$ for different window functions.
+We have estimated ${P}\left( \U_a, \tau_m \right)$ and $\mathbfit{C}_a(m, m')$ for different window functions and different values of $\tobs$ using simulations.
+For each case we have used $N_r = 1,000$ statistically independent realizations of the OWFA visibilities incorporating the \HI signal and the system noise.

-Figure~\ref{fig:snr} shows the predicted SNR values as a function of the observing time $t_{obs}$ and threshold $R_t$.
+Figure~\ref{fig:snr} shows the predicted SNR values as a function of $\tobs$ and $\Rt$.
 The four columns respectively correspond to the four higher term window functions, whereas the two rows respectively correspond to the Uniform and Triangular illuminations.
 Our aim here is to identify the optimal window function.
 Considering BH4, we find that the SNR values are considerably lower compared to the three other window functions and BH4 is not a good choice.
-We find that for the entire $R_t$ range considered here $(1 \le R_t \le 500)$ the SNR values do not differ much between the MS6 and MS7 window functions.
-The SNR values for the MS5 window function also are comparable to those for MS6 and MS7 for $R_t \lesssim 30$, however the SNR values for MS5 drop rapidly for larger $R_t (> 30)$.
-Figure~\ref{fig:snr} therefore indicates that BH4 can definitely be excluded, however all three MS5, MS6 and MS7 exhibit comparable performance if one wishes to use a threshold $R_t < 30$.
-For a higher threshold $R_t > 30$ MS5 also is excluded, however both MS6 and MS7 exhibit comparable performance.
+We find that for the entire $\Rt$ range considered here $(1 \le \Rt \le 500)$ the SNR values do not differ much between the MS6 and MS7 window functions.
+The SNR values for the MS5 window function also are comparable to those for MS6 and MS7 for $\Rt \lesssim 30$, however the SNR values for MS5 drop rapidly for larger $\Rt (> 30)$.
+Figure~\ref{fig:snr} therefore indicates that BH4 can definitely be excluded, however all three MS5, MS6 and MS7 exhibit comparable performance if one wishes to use a threshold $\Rt < 30$.
+For a higher threshold $\Rt > 30$ MS5 also is excluded, however both MS6 and MS7 exhibit comparable performance.

 In order to quantify the small differences in the SNR predictions of the window functions, we consider the ratio of the SNRs for the different window functions with respect to that for MS6 which we take as reference